What's Halation & How to Add Halation Effect in Lighroom, DaVinci & Capture One

 This effect has existed ever since film stock was born, so it's also present in black and white stocks, yet heavily analyzed and emulated in color.

-I just find it fascinating - we are now trying to recreate the artifacts of film photography, to add a halation effect to our digital shots, yet back in the day photographers tested many methods to get rid of this “enemy” or “collateral image”.
+I just find it fascinating - we are now trying to recreate the artifacts of film photography, to add a halation effect to our digital shots, yet back in the day photographers tested many methods to get rid of this “evil” or “collateral image”.

 And that’s why anti halation layers were born.
 Most modern film stocks are packed with this anti-halation layer.